airalab/robonomics-wiki/docs/community.md

 - [Read Robonomics White Paper and our scientific articles](https://robonomics.network/en/documents/)

-If you have a background in mathematics, cryptography, or economics you might be interested for collaboration with us, write us to research@aira.life your suggestions.
+If you have a background in mathematics, cryptography, or economics you might be interested for collaboration with us, write us to research@aira.life

 ## For All, even non-technical